How to Completely Cover the IB Chemistry Syllabus ?

 5.5-10 hours: Explore dynamic equilibrium, the equilibrium constant, and effects of changes in conditions.

-8-14.5 hours: Study oxidation/reduction, redox equations, reactivity series, and electrochemical cells (HL).
+8-14.5 hours: Study redox equations, electrochemical cells (HL), reactivity series and oxidation/reduction

 10 hours: Focus on error analysis, graphical techniques, and significant figures for precise calculations.